Escaping-the-matrix/shaikhaatif/README.md

 - 👋 Hi, I’m @shaikhaatif
 - 👀 I’m interested in Competitive Programming and Data Science.
-- 🌱 I’m currently learning Data structures and Competitive Programming from Coding Ninjas.
+- 🌱 I’m currently learning Data structures and Competitive Programming.
-- 💞️ I’m looking to collaborate on Kaggle or CodeForces as a team Member.
+- 💞️ I’m looking to collaborate on Kaggle.
 - 📫 How to reach me ...

 <!---